-Veterans, armed services personnel, and qualified dependents who desire to be counseled regarding VA benefits should contact the Office of the University Registrar.
-All VA forms and VA counseling are handled by the Office of the University Registrar.
+Veterans, armed services personnel, and qualified dependents who desire to be counseled regarding VA benefits should contact the Office of Student Information and Services (Registrar's Office).
+All VA forms and VA counseling are handled by the Office of Student Information and Services.
 Students intending to use VA benefits should be aware of the following policies:

-It is the students' responsibility to notify the Office of the University Registrar immediately when they increase or decrease their unit load, withdraw, or take a leave of absence.
-It is also the students' responsibility to inform this office every trimester of the number of units in which they are enrolled.

-- 2. It is the students' responsibility to pay their own tuition.
+- 1. It is the students' responsibility to notify the Office of Student Information and Services immediately when they increase or decrease their unit load, withdraw, or take a leave of absence.
+It is also the students' responsibility to inform this office every trimester of the number of units in which they are enrolled. - 2.
+It is the students' responsibility to pay their own tuition.
 The VA considers its payments a reimbursement, not a subsidy.
-It usually takes six to eight weeks from the time a student's papers are processed by the Office of the University Registrar until a check is received.
+It usually takes six to eight weeks from the time a student's papers are processed by the Office of Student Information and Services until a check is received.
 Students who file their papers with this office eight weeks before the beginning of the trimester will be certified on an "intent-to-register" basis and can generally expect to have their checks by the second week of the trimester after their enrollment has been verified. - 3.
 All students using VA benefits must make satisfactory progress toward their educational objectives.
 In general, unsatisfactory progress is considered attainment of less than a "C" (2.0) grade point average for undergraduate students and less than a "B" (3.0) grade point average for graduate students for two consecutive trimesters.
 Students who withdraw from the University will have their benefits terminated as of the beginning of the trimester of withdrawal.
 If a student is dismissed for academic reasons, benefits will be terminated as of the date of dismissal.
-Students who have had their benefits terminated in this manner must be counseled by the school official before their benefits will be restored.
+Students who have had their benefits

+- terminated in this manner must be counseled by the school official before their benefits will be restored.
 Students who fail to complete all courses attempted in a trimester will have their benefits adjusted. - 4.
 Students who drop a course (or courses) in the middle of the trimester will have their benefits adjusted accordingly, effective as of the beginning of the trimester, except in extenuating circumstances.
 In cases where students do not return for the next trimester, benefits will be terminated on the ending date of the previous trimester. - 5.
 Students receive official grade reports at the end of each trimester.
 These grade reports include all course work attempted, units completed, grades earned for the trimester, and cumulative and trimester grade point averages.
-Students wishing to review their academic progress records may do so in person by presenting proper identification to the Office of the University Registrar.
+Students wishing to review their academic progress records may do so in person by presenting proper identification to the Office of Student Information and Services.